Precautionary boil water advisory issued for Lower Coast of Algiers

+NEW ORLEANS (WGNO) — The Sewerage and Water Board of New Orleans canceled the precautionary boil water advisory for Lower Coast Algiers east of the Intercoastal Canal Bridge on Saturday, Sept.
+23.

-ALGIERS, La.
-(WGNO) — The Sewerage and Water Board of New Orleans has issued a precautionary boil water advisory for part of the New Orleans’ Westbank area.
+NEW ORLEANS (WGNO) — The Sewerage and Water Board of New Orleans has issued a precautionary boil water advisory for part of the New Orleans Westbank area.

-The advisory was issued following a 20 pound drop in water pressure due to a water main break that happened within a private-owned subdivision on Friday, Sept.
+The advisory was issued following a 20-pound drop in water pressure due to a water main break that happened within a privately-owned subdivision on Friday, Sept.
 22.

 SWBNO officials said the advisory has impacted the Lower Coast of Algiers east of the Intercoastal Canal Bridge.